 You should be in a position to predict whether the candidate has the potential to be a top performer at the end of the interview.
+Wherever possible use JobFit assessment placement reports to aid in the interview.

 Final selection and job offer